Can You Run the RV A/C While Driving?

 Thanks for your support!
 If you make a purchase using our links in this article, we may make a commission.
 And, as an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure here.

-Now when we drive on hot days I stay cool and we keep a blanket in the front seat so Susan can stay warm.
-When I told Susan I was researching for the article she asked me a bunch of questions about it.
-Do you have to run the generator while driving to run the AC?
-Do you need a propane generator to run the AC?
+When I told Susan I was researching for the article, she asked me a bunch of questions about it.
+Do you have to run the generator while driving to run the A/C?
+Do you need a propane generator to run the A/C?
 Is it safe to run the generator?
-Is it cost effective?
+Is it cost-effective?

 Well, we will answer all of these questions and more in the article ahead.
-So keep reading to learn how to stay cool while running the rooftop AC while driving on hot days.
+So keep reading to learn how to stay cool while running the rooftop A/C while driving on hot days.

 Why Would I Want to Run the Rooftop A/C While Driving?

 This seems like a good place to begin the article.
-There are several reasons why you might need some additional AC to stay cool while you are driving.
+There are several reasons why you might need some additional A/C to stay cool while you are driving.
 And the type of RV you drive may play a role, as well.

 One reason you may want to run the A/C when you are driving is that it may be so hot outside that the dash air conditioning just isn’t strong enough to keep you cool.
-This happened to us while we were driving in Death Valley California but it could happen anywhere.
-The reason this happens is that the dash air has to keep the driving cabin cool while overcoming the heat from the back of the RV too.
+This happened to us while we were driving in Death Valley, California, but it could happen anywhere.

 Another reason you may want to run the rooftop air conditioner is to have more engine power when you are driving through mountains on hot days.
 Running the dash air puts a strain on the engine when climbing uphill.
-In order to get more engine power, I will turn off the dash AC and run the rooftop AC so we can stay cool and maintain a decent speed on the uphill climbs in mountain areas.
+In order to get more engine power, I will turn off the dash A/C and run the rooftop A/C so we can stay cool and maintain a decent speed on the uphill climbs in mountain areas.

-And finally, you may have passengers on board and the dash AC will not keep the back of the RV cool enough to keep them comfortable.
-So, this is a great time to run the rooftop AC and keep everyone cool and happy.
+And finally, you may have passengers on board and the dash A/C will not keep the back of the RV cool enough to keep them comfortable.
+So, this is a great time to run the rooftop A/C and keep everyone cool and happy.

 Does the Type of RV Make a Difference?

-Yes, the type of RV (Class A versus Class C) does make a difference.
-We have a Class C RV so we have a couple of advantages just because of the design of the RV.
 First of all, the windshield is shielded from the sun by the over the cab bunk, which extends out over the windshield like a giant visor.
 Also, the Class C design allows us to put the cabin curtain up behind us while we drive.
-This creates a smaller area for the dash AC to cool while we drive.
+This creates a smaller area for the dash A/C to cool while we drive.

-Class A RVs are a different story.
-First of all, the windshield is huge and unshielded from the sun so the cab can heat up quite a bit.
-Also, it is more difficult to separate the cab from the rest of the RV in Class A. Therefore, the dash AC has cool the cabin and some of the warmer air from the back of the RV to keep the driver cool.
-Although Class A RVs usually have fans around the windshield that can help to keep the front cabin area cool, on very hot sunny days the fans may not be enough.
+Therefore, the dash A/C has to cool the cabin and some of the warmer air from the back of the RV to keep the driver cool.
+Although Class A RVs usually have fans around the windshield that can help to keep the front cabin area cool, on very hot sunny days, the fans may not be enough.

-Do I Have to Run the Generator to Run The Rooftop AC?
+Do I Have to Run the Generator to Run The Rooftop A/C?

 Yes, you have to run the generator to run the rooftop air conditioner.
 You have two different air conditioning systems in your RV.
-One is the dash air, which is just like the AC in your car.
-It is powered by your engine and blows warm or cool air through the vents.
-The other air conditioning system in your RV is the rooftop air conditioner, which runs off of electricity.
-So, you can actually run your dash AC and rooftop AC at the same time.
-And in fact, many people do just that.
+One is the dash air, just like your car’s A/C. It is powered by your engine and blows warm or cool air through the vents.

-There are two sources of electricity for your rooftop AC.
-One is shore power, which is where you would plug the RV power cord into the electric receptacle at a campground, for example.
-The other source of electricity that can power your rooftop AC is the generator onboard your RV.
-Whether your generator is powered by propane or gasoline it produces electricity, which in turn, powers your AC unit.
+The other source of electricity that can power your rooftop A/C is the generator onboard your RV.
+Whether your generator is powered by propane or gasoline it produces electricity, which in turn, powers your A/C unit.

 Is It Safe To Run The Generator While Driving?